pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

 The server starts, waits for a client to connect, and then handles the requests from that client, nothing changed.
-Once the server is done writing the response back, it starts doing the same thing again, waiting for a new client to connect, not keeping track of the first client, that is still connected as far as we know.
+Once the server is done writing the response back, it starts doing the same thing again, waiting for a new client to connect, not keeping track of the first client.
+As far as the server knows, this client is still connected, but we have no way of reading future commands from this one client now.

-Now that we're not closing the connection after writing back, we need the server to keep track of all the clients that are currently connected.
+Because we're not closing the connection after writing back a response, we need the server to keep track of all the clients that are currently connected.

 ``` ruby
 # ...